Pertwerth/Power-System-Simulator/README.md

 # Power System Simulator

- A project for simulating the power supply of a batter
+A project for simulating the power supply of a battery.